verbb/navigation/docs/developers/events.md

 ```

 ### The `beforeDeleteNav` event
-Plugins can get notified before an navigation is deleted
+Plugins can get notified before a navigation is deleted

 ```php
 use verbb\navigation\events\NavEvent;